 In my opinion, this performs best on a blog because it is evergreen, but it can work on any social media platform.

-The people featured are also likely to reshare it, and traffic will build organically, increasing the chances that a brand will come across your resource.
+The people featured are also likely to reshare it, and traffic will build organically, increasing the chances that a brand will come across your resource, and deepening a sense of community around your content.

 Action: Put together a roundup of content creators in your niche, city, or shared demographic, and post it to Instagram with a carousel or Reel.